InsideLoop/InsideLoop/README.md

 has about 2^53 different bit representations to store other values, a trick known as `NaN`-boxing.
-As a consequence, when `a` is not a floating point those 8 bytes are used to store the type of `a` and its value when it represents a boolean or an integer, and a pointer to the object when it represents a string, an array or a hashmap.
+As a consequence, when `a` is not a floating point those 8 bytes are used to store the type of `a` and its value when it represents a boolean or an integer (of less than 48 bits), and a pointer to the object when it represents an integer of more than 48 bits, a string, an array or a hashmap.

 ## TOML support